z2586300277/three-cesium-examples/README.md

--Architecture design is to access code in the form of requesting resources, so resource information such as codeURL image is not limited to being stored in this repository, such as on your own server, and then the URL can be accessed to your resource address.
+- Architecture design is to access code in the form of requesting resources, so resource information such as codeURL image is not limited to being stored in this repository, such as on your own server, and then the URL can be accessed to your resource address.

--Then only the case information can be configured in this warehouse, which can refer to the configuration of three cases=>extended functions=>3D map cases
+- Then only the case information can be configured in this warehouse, which can refer to the configuration of three cases=>extended functions=>3D map cases

--Due to access restrictions on GitHub, HTTP will be automatically banned.
+- Due to access restrictions on GitHub, HTTP will be automatically banned.
 It is recommended to set up your own GitHub page and use GitHub as your resource server.

--For example, some of my distributed resources are stored in https://github.com/z2586300277/3d-file-server Under the warehouse - Access service: https://z2586300277.github.io/3d-file-server/
+- For example, some of my distributed resources are stored in https://github.com/z2586300277/3d-file-server Under the warehouse - Access service: https://z2586300277.github.io/3d-file-server/

--GitHub page setup=>create repository=>page process=>settings=>pages=>build and deployment=>source (depoly from a branch)=>branch Select the corresponding branch
+- GitHub page setup=>create repository=>page process=>settings=>pages=>build and deployment=>source (depoly from a branch)=>branch Select the corresponding branch

--Note: After the GitHub page is built, you can directly access it as follows: https://xxxx.github.io/xxxx/ It is normal that the resource files under cannot be displayed, but they can be obtained normally in the code
+- Note: After the GitHub page is built, you can directly access it as follows: https://xxxx.github.io/xxxx/ It is normal that the resource files under cannot be displayed, but they can be obtained normally in the code

--Reference access cases such as Cesium case=>Offline map=>Intranet Gaode
+- Reference access cases such as Cesium case=>Offline map=>Intranet Gaode